Munmu of Silla: Unification of Three Kingdoms

 King Munmu took the throne in the midst of a long conflict against Baekje and Goguryeo, shortly after General Gyebaek and Baekje had been defeated at Sabi by General Kim Yu-sin in 660.
 In these struggles, Silla was heavily aided by the Tang.

 The first years of his reign were spent trying to defeat Goguryeo, following an abortive attempt in 661.
 Finally, in 667, he ordered another attack which led to the defeat of Goguryeo in 668.
-After the small isolated pockets of resistance were eliminated, Munmu was the first ruler ever to see the Korean peninsula completely unified.
+After the small isolated pockets of resistance were eliminated, Munmu was the first ruler ever to see the Korean peninsula unified, although modern scholars, particularly those from North Korea question this notion.
+Many modern Korean scholars consider Goryeo as the first state to unify the Korean people as Silla failed to conquer parts of Goguryeo and Balhae in the northeast of the Korean peninsula.

 War with Tang China

 King Munmu then faced the challenge of freeing his country from Tang domination.
 After the fall of Goguryeo, Tang created the Protectorate General to Pacify the East and attempted to place the entire Korean peninsula, including Silla, under its rule.
 To prevent this, Munmu forged alliances with Goguryeo resistance leaders such as Geom Mojam and Anseung, and launched a frontal attack on the Tang forces occupying former Baekje territories.
 The struggle lasted through the early 670s.

 In 674, Tang and its former ally, Silla, were in constant battle, as King Munmu had taken over much of former Baekje and Goguryeo territory from the Tang and fostered resistance against them.
 Emperor Gaozong, in anger, arbitrarily declared King Munmu's brother, Kim In-mun, as the king.
 However, King Munmu formally apologized and offered tribute, and Emperor Gaozong ordered a withdraw and recalled Kim In-mun.

 In 675, Li Jinxing (Hanja:李謹行) reached Silla territory with Mohe forces that submitted to Tang.
-However, the Tang forces were defeated by the Silla army at the Maeso fortress (Tang sources claim that the Tang forces won this and other battles in Silla).
+However, the Tang forces were defeated by the Silla army at the Maeso fortress.

 Emperor Gaozong ordered withdrawal of Tang forces from the Korean Peninsula entirely and moved the Protectorate General to Pacify the East to Liaodong, allowing Silla to eventually expel Tang out of the Korean Peninsula and unify the parts of the peninsula south of the Taedong River.
 This victory, and the maintenance of Silla's independence, is generally regarded as a critical turning point in Korean history.